MaedahBatool/Sublime-WP-Customizer-Docs/docs/getting-started.md

 # ▶︎ Getting Started

+Getting started with Sublime-WP-Customizer snippets is very easy.
+All you have to do is download the Sublime Text Editor and start building customizer settings and options.

 !!!
 INFO "INFO"
     To get started you need to **download** it first.
 You can do so from the following links: